Esri/arcgis-maps-sdk-java-samples/symbology/symbolize-shapefile/README.md

 ## How to use the sample

-Pan and zoom around the map to view the symbology renderer set to the feature layer created from the shapefile.
+Press the toggle button to switch between the red and yellow symbology renderer and the default renderer, set to the feature layer created from the shapefile.

 ## How it works